pnnv/notes/ctf/Modern Crypto.md

 #### CAC knows crypto
 > CAC stands for Certificate Authority Certificate.
 It is a third party organization responsible for issuing digital that are responsible for verifying authenticity and integrity of the public key and its associated identity.

+CAC supports a number of different cryptographic algorithms, including:
+Hashing: **SHA-512**
+Symmetric encryption: **AES-256**
+Asymmetric Encryption: **RSA-2048**
+... and others.

+Included on out CAC are public/private key pairs that we can use to decrypt e-mails intended only for us, and to digitally sign documents.

+- **Just increase the key size:** RSA has been used since 1970 because as the computers get faster, we can simply use a bigger (and therefore harder to factor) numbers for moduli in our RSA keys.
+- **N-bit RSA** means 'n' bits is the modulus size.
+Decades ago we used to have 512-bit RSA keys which were deemed pretty secure, since then the computing powers have increased by a thousand-fold and today we use 2048-bit RSA key which are considered pretty secure.

+#### Digital Signatures Introduction

+- **The signature:** Alice does the following
+	- Computes the hash of the contract agreement
+	- Alice encrypts that hash with the private key
+	- sends the result (which is the "digital signature"), along with the contract (which itself needs not be encrypted), to the Bob.
+- **The Check:** Anyone can take the contract, hash it, and compare the result with what you get when you decrypt the digital signature with Alice's public key.
+If it matches then the contract must be exactly the same as the Alice sent, because :
+	- Alice must've sent it, because only Alice can encrypt something that decrypts properly with her public key.
+	- The contract can't have been modified, because the hash value would've changed

+#### Man-in-the-Middle Attack Introduction

+- **The Problem:** Asymmetric encryption is almost magical because --- you create security out of insecurity.
+However, there is still one weakness that's fundamental: *certifying the connection between a public key and its associated identity.*
+- Example:
+	- Hi, I'm Bob and my public key is `(106d231ecc13338084a1b857bb82a20b,a265d9387a8a395527c98eeb024806dd)` How do we know that the public key really belongs to the guy you know as "Bob"?
+While we can be sure that the message can only be decrypted by the one who has the corresponding private key the weakness is the fact that we have to *trust* the source through which we are getting the public key.